How to Run Automated Security Testing for DevSecOps

 Code Quality and Security Scans with SAST

 Static Application Security Testing (SAST) tools are white box testing tools that scan an application's source code for known security issues.
-The tools recognize source code patterns that possibly pose security threats (for example, SQL injection or not encoding user input on the web).
+These code analysis tools recognize source code patterns that possibly pose security threats (for example, SQL injection or not encoding user input on the web).

 The results of these tests can be used early on in the software development lifecycle, and the team can run testing on every change in the code and immediately fix the issues.